Maths Curriculum

 Pupils are required to explore maths in depth, using mathematical vocabulary to reason and explain their workings.
 A wide range of mathematical resources are used and pupils are taught to show their workings in a concrete, pictorial and abstract form wherever suitable.
 They are taught to explain their choice of methods and develop their mathematical reasoning skills.
 We encourage resilience, adaptability and acceptance that struggle is often a necessary step in learning.
 Our curriculum allows children to better make sense of the world around them relating the pattern between mathematics and everyday life.

-High Expectations and Mastery Modelling A Vocabulary Rich Environment Pattern and Connection Identification
+High Expectations and Mastery | Modelling | A Vocabulary Rich Environment | Pattern and Connection Identification |

-All children are expected to succeed and make progress from their starting points.
-Teachers teach the skills needed to succeed in mathematics providing examples of good practice and having high expectations.
-We intend to create a vocabulary rich environment, where talk for maths is a key learning tool for all pupils.
-All children will have opportunities to identify patterns or connections in their maths; they can use this to predict and reason.
+All children are expected to succeed and make progress from their starting points. | Teachers teach the skills needed to succeed in mathematics providing examples of good practice and having high expectations. | We intend to create a vocabulary rich environment, where talk for maths is a key learning tool for all pupils. | All children will have opportunities to identify patterns or connections in their maths; they can use this to predict and reason. |

-The Teaching of Fluency The Teaching of Reasoning The Teaching of Problem Solving MASTERY
+The Teaching of Fluency | The Teaching of Reasoning | The Teaching of Problem Solving | MASTERY |

-fundamentals of mathematics, through varied and frequent practice with increasingly complex problems over time, so that pupils develop conceptual understanding and the ability to recall and apply knowledge rapidly and accurately.
+We intend for all pupils to become fluent in the fundamentals of mathematics, through varied and frequent practice with increasingly complex problems over time, so that pupils develop conceptual understanding and the ability to recall and apply knowledge rapidly and accurately. |

-We intend for all pupils to reason mathematically by following a line of enquiry, conjecturing relationships and generalisations, and developing an argument, justification or proof using mathematical language.
-We intend for all pupils to solve problems by applying their mathematics to a
+We intend for all pupils to reason mathematically by following a line of enquiry, conjecturing relationships and generalisations, and developing an argument, justification or proof using mathematical language. | We intend for all pupils to solve problems by applying their mathematics to a variety of routine and non-routine problems with increasing sophistication, including breaking down problems into a series of simpler steps and persevering in seeking solutions. |

-All children secure long term, deep and adaptable understanding of maths which they can apply in different contexts.
+All children secure long term, deep and adaptable understanding of maths which they can apply in different contexts. |

 EYFS and KS1 Teaching for Mastery Calculation Policy